| ... |

 But for Clio’s story, To Deceive a Duke, I knew we would need a place of great beauty and danger, somewhere exotic, where she could meet again her enemy—and lover—the Duke of Averton.
 I decided to take them to the gorgeous island of Sicily.
 The rich history there, along with the hot sun, the brilliant colors, and sense of hidden danger and lazy sensuality, suited Clio and her duke perfectly.

-town the Chases are excavating on a site called
+based the ancient town the Chases are excavating on a site

 Enna, a